 - Ta-daa!
 This is what the risen pretzel dough should look like!

-- Mix the baking soda with very hot water in a deep baking tin.
+- Soda Bath & Baking: Mix the baking soda with very hot water in a deep baking tin.
 It dissolves better if you stir it a little with a small whisk or fork.

-- Dip each rope into the soda bath for a few seconds (∼10sec).
+- Dip each rope into the baking soda water for a few seconds (โผ10sec).

 - Drain briefly and form a pretzel directly on a with parchment paper lined baking sheet.

-- Bake the pretzels for 8 minutes until golden brown.
+- Transfer the pretzels to a with parchment paper lined baking tray and bake for 8 minutes until golden brown.

 - Meanwhile, melt the remaining butter in a small saucepan or microwave.

-- As soon as the pretzels are ready and out of the oven, place them on a cooling rack and brush the warm pretzels with the melted butter. → This step is optional, see notes.
+- As soon as the vegan soft baked pretzels are ready and out of the oven, place them on a cooling rack and brush the warm pretzels with the melted butter. โ This step is optional, see notes.

 How To Freeze Pretzels?